Frost and Protection for Sensitive Plants

 - Harvest ripe citrus fruit.
 Generally both green and ripe fruit are damaged below 30°, but there is some variation by species (refer to chart in UC ANR Publication 8100, PDF, Frost Protection for Citrus and Other Subtropicals).

-At the Fair Oaks Horticulture Center we use these guidelines for protecting our citrus trees when temperatures are predicted to drop BELOW:
+At the Fair Oaks Horticulture Center we use the following guidelines for protecting our citrus trees when temperatures are predicted to drop BELOW:

 |32°:||turn on the lights|